-The CUNY Writing Fellows (WFs) are an indispensable element in the effort to build a University-wide WAC program.
+The CUNY WAC Fellows (Coordinators/Fellows) are an indispensable element in the effort to build a University-wide WAC program.
 Writing Fellows are assigned to each campus, where they spend one-year term assisting in the implementation and expansion of WAC efforts.
-Advanced graduate students in a wide range of disciplines, the WFs also have been adjunct faculty members and almost always they are prospective college instructors themselves.
+Advanced graduate students in a wide range of disciplines, the WAC Fellows also have been adjunct faculty members and almost always they are prospective college instructors themselves.

-The WFs are emissaries of the WAC program, working with faculty members on individual basis to design effective writing activities appropriate to the instructor's discipline and approach.
-In Writing Intensive (WI) courses,a WF is generally assigned to work with a faculty partner throughout the semester.
+The WAC Fellows are emissaries of the WAC program, working with faculty members on an individual basis to design effective writing activities appropriate to the instructor's discipline and approach.
+In Writing Intensive (WI) courses, a WAC Fellow is generally assigned to work with a faculty partner throughout the semester.
 Fellows might attend classes, meet with professors to develop exercise and materials, or become an additional resource in the classroom by offering a mini-lecture or workshop on writing within the context of the course.

-The WFs are well prepared to assist faculty members who are interested in learning more about WAC approaches and how they can adopt these in their courses and programs.
-A listing of some recent WF activities provides an example of the scope of the Fellows' services:
+The WAC Fellows are well prepared to assist faculty members who are interested in learning more about WAC approaches and how they can adopt these in their courses and programs.
+A listing of some recent WAC Fellow activities provides an example of the scope of the Fellows' services:

 - Working with individual faculty members one on one